airr-community/common-repo-wg/recommendations.md

 3. more detailed specifications for recommended technologies for repository implementation.

-**Next Step 2**: The AIRR Community will need to work with repositories to establish an accreditation system for compliant repositories.
+**Next Step 2**: The AIRR Community will need to work with repositories to establish an accreditation system for AIRR Data Commons compliant repositories.
 This should include an appropriate system for the citation/attribution of the repository and/or the data.

-**Next Step 3**: The AIRR Community will need to seek funding to develop and maintain a central registry of compliant repositories.
+**Next Step 3**: The AIRR Community will need to seek funding to develop and maintain a central registry of AIRR Data Commons compliant repositories.

 **Next Step 4**: The AIRR Community will need to seek funding to develop and maintain dedicated repositories for AIRR data.